saraswati-js/saraswati-scratch/README.md

     * This way, hopefully, I can switch things out with a proper DB if required.
         * If not I will need to write a wrapper around it and i'm not sure how effective that will be `¯\_(ツ)_/¯`
     * Update utilities to use the new JSON DB implementation
-1. [`UTILS`] Make them one package
-    * I'm no sure yet but it might also be a good idea to separate out the binaries from the packages as well but that seems like overkill.
-    * Rename each one of them.
-They are terribly named.
-    * Use chockidar, in the future, to keep the DBs up to date.
-    * Make sure all utilities (for tests) are using `demo-content`
-    * Make sure all utility bin starts with `@saraswati-js:` and an alias `@sjs:`
 1. [`DOCS`] Make sure sure to add
     * hero image
     * sidebar icon